bveldhuyzen/bolus-sim/README.md

 #
 3 Sept 2022
 - Sending last reminders.
-The one year deadline for device 6 is almost passed, which to keep things fair will be the release date.
+The term of one year for device 6 has almost passed, which (to keep things fair) will be the release date.